RaviTambade/TFLdotNET/notes/cs/dotnet.md

-# 🌟 Welcome to the World of .NET – A Mentor’s Guide for Learners
+# 🌟 Welcome to the World of .NET

 > *"Dear students, this isn’t just a codebase.
 It’s a journey into building your dreams — one line of code at a time."*
 > — *Mentor Ravi Tambade*